All posts on the Mambo Wetlands Land Sale have been consolidated into this post, it will be updated regularly………………

 182 and 246-248 Port Stephens Dr and 10-14 Short Rd, Salamander Bay

 The land for sale includes seven lots, with six of the lots between 657m² and 680m² in size and one lot being 5.6ha in size (182 Port Stephens Drive).
 The sites are all zoned E2- Environmental Conservation and are currently heavily vegetated.
 Port Stephens Council owns the sites to the east and west of 182 Port Stephens Drive (see diagram below).
-The minimum lot size for subdivision of these lots is 40ha, with all of the lots being under Mambo 4this requirement.
+The minimum lot size for subdivision of these lots is 40ha, with all of the lots being under this requirement.

 The constraints on the site include bushfire, acid sulphate soils, Koala habitat (supplementary) and flooding.
 The site is also subject to the provisions of SEPP 71 – Coastal Protection.